 With Simply Wild Journeys you can discover the very best the Abel Tasman has to offer in one unforgettable day.
 Enjoy a completely customisable experience offering total on-the-day flexibility.
 When we meet you, we’ll discuss your preferences, and plan the day to suit.
 With your own private launch, guide and skipper, you can do as much or as little as you like.
 Get dropped off to walk some of the best sections of the track with your guide, and have the launch waiting to pick you up whenever or wherever you want.

 How about adding the water version of hiking to your day, taking to the sea in a modern comfortable kayak to get up close and personal with beautiful Tasman Bay?
 And just wait for the delicious lunch prepared for you in a stunning secret cove!
-It’s all about subtle adventure with subtle pampering.
+It’s all about subtle adventure and understated pampering.

-Normally we will collect you between 9 and 10am and have you back at your accommodation by 4.30-5pm, at the end of a day like no other—exciting, relaxing, luxurious and utterly memorable.
+Normally we collect you between 9 and 10am and have you back at your accommodation by 4.30-5pm, at the end of a day like no other – exciting, relaxing, luxurious and utterly memorable.

-Our trip provides a private launch, guide and skipper for the day, which enables you and our guide to be landed near the beginning of sections of the Abel Tasman track you would like to walk, and met later at any point along the track.
+Our trip provides a private launch, guide and skipper for the day.
+This enables you and our guide to be landed near the beginning of sections of the Abel Tasman track you would like to walk, and met later at any point along the track.

-The guide has a radio for contact with the boat and can easily change the pickup point if you are tired, or if you wish to walk for longer.
-It also means we are never fixed to a schedule, and the day can be quite spontaneous.
+The guide has a radio for contact with the boat and can easily change the pickup point if you are tired, or wish to walk for longer.
+It also means we are never fixed to a schedule, and the day can be spontaneous.

-We provide a delightful lunch, which we generally have at a sheltered little cove, with comfortable beach chairs, umbrella, and picnic table, generally accompanied by great conversations about the world and all that’s in it.
+We provide a delightful lunch which we have at a sheltered cove, with comfortable beach chairs, umbrella, picnic table, and accompanied by great conversations about the world and all that’s in it.

-Timing of the day is to suit you, but we are normally in the park for around 5 hours.
+Timing of the day is to suit you, but we are usually in the park for around 5 hours.